pandazheng/KextHider/README.md

 ###README###

-Sample kernel extension that demonstrates how to hide from kextstat by modifying OSArray containing OSKext objects for the running kexts.
+Sample kernel extension that demonstrates how to hide from kextstat and friends by modifying the corresponding OSArray containing OSKext objects and the *\_kmod* list.

 Bugz/ToDo:

-* additionally alter kmod list
 * find sLoadedKexts dynamically
 * better solution for hardcoded offsets?!